 53 organism test materials using whole genome sequencing data combined with a metagenomic read classi-

 54 fication algorithm.
-We choose to use Pathoscope, a sequence alignment based method, developed use in

-55 detecting pathogens and identify strains using whole genome sequencing data (Francis et al., 2013), as

-56 the pathogen detection problem is similar to contaminant detection as the organism of interest is likely
+We choose to use Pathoscope, a method that aligns sequences to a database of genome assemblies.
+It was developed to detect pathogens and identify strains using whole genome sequencing data (Francis et al., 2013).
+The pathogen detection problem is similar to contaminant detection, as the organism of interest is likely

 57 present at low concentrations.
 Pathoscope benefits from the large sample size obtained using all sequence